 Your employer can provide up to $5,250 per year in educational aid when you take undergraduate or graduate courses.
 Best of all, the school courses don't have to be job-related (your employer might not like it, but the IRS does not care).
 This is essentially a tax-free pay raise.
 If they pay over this amount, it will be included with your gross income on your W-2.

-Learn about more tax benefits for education.
+Learn about more tax information and benefits for education.

 Tax-Free Carpool Income

 Carpools are a great way to save on money as gas gets more expensive.
 As the operator of your own car, any money your passengers pay you for gas or expenses is tax-free income.
 Generally, if you travel alone, you cannot deduct commuting expenses like gas.
 However, reimbursements from your carpoolers which are used to cover gas, repairs, and other car operating costs are not taxable income.
 Note that this particular form of tax-free income is paid to you by your passengers and not your employer.